adamkurth/ugenome-maf-pdf/README.md

-# ugenome
+# ugenome-maf-pdf

-Directory structure for processing and analyzing genomic data.
+Directory structure for processing and analyzing genomic data for a clinical report generation.

 ```bash
 project_root/